ah2355/bankSim/README.md

 Currentnly, using Render to host website (you might exprience a little bit of waiting bc of the free server capabilities on render, sorry in advance!)
 Kindly reload the page and try loging again if you have to.

+So far:
+1) The original and both the website have no bugs
+2) The last bug fixed was the connectivity between API in Render
+3) Last Implemented Feature: Table of transaction history

 *This is a ongoing project and there might be some wrong attempts here and there*